D. J. Brigman: Professional career

 Brigman first earned entry onto the PGA Tour in dramatic fashion by holing a 12-foot putt on the 18th hole of the 2003 Nationwide Tour Championship.
 The putt vaulted him to a second-place finish, clinching a spot for promotion to the PGA Tour for 2004.

 He has also made three appearances in the U.S. Open via sectional and regional qualifying, playing in the 2005, 2007, and 2008 events, with a T30 as his top finish at Oakmont Country Club in 2007.

-Brigman has been a member Ping's staff for many years, utilizes Titleist golf balls, wears FootJoy shoes and Poloshirts.

 In July 2010, Brigman won the Nationwide Tour's Nationwide Children's Hospital Invitational, shooting a bogey free 64 in the final round at the Ohio State Scarlet Course in Columbus, Ohio.
 He earned a return to the PGA Tour for the fourth time in 2011, by finishing as the 18th leading money winner on the 2010 Nationwide Tour, with total winnings of $246,769.
 His 286 total in the 2010 Nationwide Tour Championship gave him a T21st finish.

 On June 25, 2011, Brigman made his first career hole in one during play at the PGA Tour's Travelers Championship by dropping a nine iron into the cup on the par-3 150 yard 11th hole at TPC at River Highlands.

 On November 18, 2011, Brigman qualified for PGA Tour Q-School finals that were held on November 30 through December 5, 2011.
 At Q-School, Brigman's six round total of 428 left him four shots away from full-time PGA Tour status.
 He returned to the Nationwide Tour for the 2012 season.

 During the 2013 Web.com Tour season, Brigman had three top-10 finishes including a T2nd at the South Georgia Classic.
 He also surpassed $2M in career profession earnings.

 On June 22, 2017, Brigman won the Metropolitan Open in St. Louis, Missouri, hosted by The Country Club of St. Albans.
-He shot a three round total of 202.
+He shot a three-round total of 202.